BOARD'S REPORT

 • 'A Monk Who Trades' Investor Awareness Comic Series was published in newspapers.

-• Short Investor Awareness Videos were played on TV channels, were run as YouTube ads, were run across various websites & languages.
+• Short Investor Awareness Videos were played on TV channels, were run as YouTube ads, were run across various

 • Investor Awareness messages were broadcast on radio stations in regional languages.